balkaransingh1/Induction-/README.md

 - Afetr the session Dr.Lakhvir Singh Khana , we got an energetic session by Dr.Arvind Dhingra.
 Due to shortage of time we cant't got an lecture by him .
 But sir promised us to give us lecture on any another day.
 # *End of Day 6*
 - The day was full of new information , excitement and energy .
 I enjoyed my chemistry class very much .
 The session by Sardar Gurcharan Singh Grewal is very amazing .
 We got highly motivated by that session.

+# **Day 7**
+- In the beginning of day 7 , we gathered in auditorium at 9:30 AM for our first lecture.
+# *Lecture by Dr.Amit Kamra (Incharge DMC)
+- At 9:30 AM we had our first lecture about Digital Marketing Club by Dr.Amit Kamra .
+He is incharge of DMC club.
+He explained us about his club .
+He shared his journey with us that how he had created the official page of GNDEC on instagram , facebook ,youtube .
+He also aware us about the importance of Digital Marketing in today's world.
+He gave us a task to make a video of college and best three videos will be awarded.
+He also showed us some videos made by the members of DMC club.
+# *Lecture by Dr.Parminder Singh (Dean Student Welfare)